Italian Sausage Stuffing

 Why I love this recipe

-This is the star of the show, you may not even want the turkey, gravy, brussels sprouts, or mashed potatoes after trying this stuffing!
+This is the star of the show, you may not even want turkey breast, turkey gravy, brussels sprouts, or mashed potatoes after trying this stuffing!
 There is so much flavor in every single bite and it’s super savory and filling.

 I do admit it takes a little work up front to prep this dish but you can easily make it ahead of time and store it in the refrigerator until you are ready to bake it.
 I promise it’s worth it!